• Home

 • Personalization of Business Offers

-Gone are the days you could easily sell a standard set of products and services to customers.
+Gone are the days when you could easily sell a standard set of products and services to customers.
+Today’s market craves products and services that can meet their individual needs.

 One of the benefits of data visualization charts is that they can help you track your target market’s tastes, preferences, and needs.
-You can leverage data from various attributions, such as social media and websites, to create a reliable persona for the market.
+You can leverage data from various sources, such as social media and websites, to create a reliable persona for the market.

-What is exponential growth?
+What is an exponential growth chart?

-Give an example of exponential growth in real life
+Give an example of exponential growth in real-life

 On the other hand, some private loans charge compound interest, which is where exponential growth comes in.